Bryson Stott: Amateur career

 Stott attended Desert Oasis High School in Enterprise, Nevada.
 He committed to University of Las Vegas (UNLV) to play college baseball.
 Both of Stott's parents attended UNLV and Stott's father played quarterback for the school's football team.

 As a freshman at UNLV, Stott started all 54 games at shortstop, hitting .294/.359/.379 with one home run and 29 runs batted in (RBIs).
 In 2017, Stott played summer collegiate baseball with the Wisconsin Rapids Rafters of the Northwoods League.
-He played in 71 games with the Rafters, batting .352 with three home runs, 17 doubles and 51 RBI.
+He played in 71 games with the Rafters, batting .352 with a league-leading 100 hits.
+He tallied three home runs, 17 doubles and 51 RBI.
 He stole 26 bases, walked 49 times, and scored 72 times.
 He was selected by MLB scouts to participate in that season's Major League Dreams Showcase and played in the Northwoods League playoffs.

 As a sophomore in 2018, he started all 59 games, hitting .365/.442/.556 with four home runs, 32 RBI and an NCAA leading 30 doubles.
 After the season, he played for the Wareham Gatemen of the Cape Cod Baseball League and the United States collegiate national team.
 In 2019, his junior year, he batted .356 with ten home runs and 36 RBIs over 58 games.